ONGOING-Z/SQL_basic/basic.md

 WHERE condition;
 ```

-*It's recommended that you run the constraint in a `SELECT` query first to ensure that you are removing the right rows.*
+*It's recommended that you run the constraint in a `SELECT` query first to ensure that you are updating the right rows.*

 ### 13. Deleting rows